FRCTeam2501/2022-Robot/README.md

 # 2022-Robot
-This is where we put code to do epic shit with the robot.
+This is where we put code to do epic shtuff with the robot.